12 Jul Haruku Village, Maluku Province, Indonesia

 Fourth, there has been a decline in involvement in kewang that is needed to perform surveillance on resources.
 Some NGOs and donors have noticed problems of kewang regeneration through education and training.

-Fifth, the rise of awareness of kewang in empowering sasi laut.
-Their experience in dealing with outside parties (NGOs, universities and donors) has encouraged kewang empowerment.
-Kewang of Negeri Haruku have established a foundation to empower kewang in Maluku — the Foundation of Haru-Ukui Kalesang — in terms of coordinating the implementation of inter-kewang of sasi laut in Haruku Island.
+Fifth, the rise of awareness of kewang, and their experience in dealing with outside parties (NGOs, universities and donors) has encouraged kewang empowerment.
+Kewang of Negeri Haruku have established the Foundation of Haru-Ukui Kalesang to empower kewang in Maluku and coordinate implementation of inter-kewang of sasi laut in Haruku Island.
 Through this foundation, the kewang in Haruku Island have facilitated some kewang leaders from other villages to attend national seminars on coastal conservation and empowerment of indigenous people (Figure 3).

-Recently sasi laut has been developed by expanding the objects of conservation, including: mangrove ecosystems, the gosong bird (Eulipoa wallacei), turtles, and other coastal resources (Figure 4).
+Recently sasi laut has been developed by expanding the objects of conservation, including mangrove ecosystems, the Gosong bird (Eulipoa wallacei, or Moloccan scrubfowl), turtles, and other coastal resources (Figure 4).
 In addition, sasi luat is supporting marine tourism through a sasi laut festival in Haruku Village (Figure 5).
 Gender discourse has also been adopted through the representation of women in the local police corps, kewang.
 This was facilitated through the efforts made by such external parties as NGOs, donor agencies, and universities.

-In terms of legislation, the practice of local wisdom in Indonesia, such as sasi laut, has been recognized by the state through two laws and regulations, namely: Act no. 06 Year 2014 (on Village) as well Act no. 23 Year 2014 (on Regional Government) as a replacement of Act no. 32 Year 2004.
-Sectorally, sasi laut has received recognition from three laws and regulations namely; (i) Act no. 31 Year 2004 amended by Act no. 45 year 2009, on Fisheries; (ii) Act no. 27 Year 2007 amended by Law no. 1 year 2014, on Management of Coastal Areas and Small Islands, and (iii) Act no. 32 Year 2014, on Marine.
-Political and natural resource governance changes coupled with the strengthening of marine conservation discourse in Indonesia make sasi laut more effective for coastal area protection and resources therein.
+In terms of legislation, the practice of local wisdom in Indonesia, such as sasi laut, has been recognized by the state through various laws and regulations.
+Political and natural resource governance changes, coupled with the strengthening of marine conservation discourse in Indonesia, make sasi laut more effective for coastal area protection and resources therein.

-The strengthening of sasi laut practices in Maluku is able to answer the challenges of sustainability in the local system, particularly the challenges with implementing Traditional Ecological Knowledge, amid global efforts to develop marine conservation networks.
+In Maluku, the strengthening of sasi laut practices is able to answer the challenges of sustainability in the local system, particularly in implementing Traditional Ecological Knowledge (TEK), amid global efforts to develop marine conservation networks.
 Therefore, the authority of sasi laut management must be responsive to the dynamics of the political system, economy, law, governance, science and technology.
-That is, the transformation of sasi laut should be aimed at strengthening the capacity of human and institutional resources that are adaptive and responsive to external changes.
+In conclusion, the transformation of sasi laut should be aimed at strengthening the capacity of human and institutional resources that are adaptive and responsive to external changes.

 References